LEAGUE-Level6/DiscordBot_v2/README.md

 <h1 style="text-align:center">Discord Bot v2</h1>

-> Java application that connects to a Discord channel, and responds to commands sent there.
+> Java application that connects to a Discord channel and responds to commands sent there.
->  Bot features are developed by students at The League of Amazing Programmers, as part of the Level 6 curriculum.
+>  The bot features are developed by students at The League of Amazing Programmers, as part of the Level 6 curriculum.

 <br />![Master Branch Build](https://github.com/league-level6/DiscordBot_v2/actions/workflows/MasterBranchBuild.yml/badge.svg)
 <br />